Bitcoin Hodler (Holder)

 Of course, Bitcoin returns do not follow a normal distribution.
 So what is the likelihood that a trader could both buy and sell Bitcoin over the course of 10 days and earn 1% each day?
 Based on statistical data, this strategy would have been successful in 2297 out of 2615 days, or 87.84% of the time.
 (Read the full article.)

 My Bitcoin Hodler Strategy

-The strategy of this Bitcoin hodler is simple – let expert traders do the work so I can acquire more cryptocurrency, and occasionally make a trade on my own.
-I sell a small amount of cryptocurrency when I feel it has reached a high and is going to drop – then I buy it back plus more when it reaches what I believe is the “dip”.
-Doing this takes a tremendous amount of time, effort and research – and it is stressful each time I make a decision to sell.
-Following Tone Vays daily for over a year has been my best source of education, but there are several other traders I have come to respect.
-Tone tells it like it is vs. what you’d like to hear, and watching his daily briefing has helped me learn how to read technical charts.
-I continue to learn but still nowhere near the point of day-trading with a large amount of money.
+The strategy of this Bitcoin hodler is simple – let expert traders do the work so I can acquire more cryptocurrency, and occasionally trade on my own.
+Trading takes a tremendous amount of time, effort and research – and it is stressful when making a decision to sell.
+Following Tone Vays for over four years has contributed greatly to my education, but there are several other traders I have come to respect.
+Tone tells it like it is vs. what you’d like to hear, and watching his daily briefing has helped me learn technical analysis.

-I am content to keep earning and stacking Bitcoin – and now Ethereum – because I believe it will pay off in the future.
+I am content to keep earning and stacking Bitcoin because I believe it will pay off in the future.